ServusCarolus/tl-switch/README.md

 Among Linux distributions there are differences in how `sudo` works, as well as differences in how `.profile`, `.bashrc`, and other resource and configuration files are sourced and how their changes are retained.

 One need only compare a Debian-based `.bashrc` with an Arch-based `.bashrc` to get the sense that some very different philosophies are in play.
 This is allowable because Unixlike operating systems offer much flexibility within a general framework.

 Debian's philosophy tends to be more restrictive in order to make things generally more robust.
 This tends to work well for end-users wishing to use things out of the box.
-But if you want to use this script, you are not one of those users.
+But if you want to use this script, you likely are not one of those users.

+### Invoking `su -` with a Root Environment

 Using `sudo` will have different behavior on different Linux distributions.
 In the case where one must have a clean root environment, please use:

 1. Ubuntu-based: `sudo su -`

    Especially Ubuntu does not set up root's account in order to have greater security.
 One must gain root privileges via `sudo`.
-Debian may or may not require this, but Debian's implementation of `sudo` is a key factor in this section.
+Debian.
+Mint, and so on may or may not require this, but Debian's implementation of `sudo` is a key factor in this section.

 2. Arch-based and likely others: `su -`

 The hyphen after `su` switches all environment references to root; otherwise, the environment will use the variables from the user's home where `su` was launched.
-Thus, one should avoid running many desktop-integrated GUI programs using `sudo`.
-Doing so may create files owned by root in one's home directory tree.
-That can prevent user programs from saving information properly.
-One can find such files using something like `find "$HOME" -type f -user root`.
-Then it is simple to use `sudo chown` to fix the ownership.
-This tends to be an issue created by quick-and-dirty, bad advice on many online fora.

-When using `tl-switch`, one should type, e.g., `sudo su -` to switch contexts to the superuser before running `tlmgr`.
-In distributions where the superuser has a password set, one can just use `su -`.
-One definitely needs to use the full context switch with the `tl-switch` script, even if one does not need to do that with `install-tl`.
+That could introduce subtle errors.
+One definitely needs to use this full context switch with the `tl-switch` script.
+Even when using `install-tl` or `tlmgr`, it may be helpful to use `su -` to switch contexts fully to the superuser.
+Note that some distros have packages that will run the latest `install-tl` for you.

+### Fixing the Mess that Some Online Fora Make

+When searching online fora (the neutral plural of *forum*), one often sees someone suggest that a user invoke a desktop-integrated application with `sudo` via a terminal.
+That is a mistake on many levels and can cause undocumented behavior because:

+1. That application may have its own hidden directory, e.g. `.appname`, where it saves configurations, incremental changes, and such.
+That could be in one's home directory or even under `~/.local/share`.

+2. It may change the contents of a directory, e.g. `appname`, which exists as a subdirectory of `~/.config` and possibly `~/.cache`.

+3. It could change desktop configuration files, such as keys in `~/.config/dconf/user`.

+4. It could modify shared files that are synchronized over a LAN or an Internet service, such as DropBox.

+One generally should avoid running desktop-integrated GUI applications with `sudo`.
+Try to use command-line tools that will not touch various files by default.
+Otherwise, one can create files owned by root in one's home directory tree.

+One can find such files using something like

+    find "$HOME" -type f -user root

+Then it is simple to use `sudo chown "$USER":"$USER"` on each file to fix the ownership problems.
+One also may need to fix permissions.

 ## Debian's `sudo` and `tlmgr`

 Even if one were to create a shell script in `/etc/profile.d` in order to put a symbolic link to the vanilla TL path before `/usr/bin` in the command search path, the `sudo` command will not follow that link by default in Debian-based distributions.